Introduction

 Now another thing we talked about in the controller section was nesting data.
 You’ll often want to tuck submitted data neatly into a hash instead of keeping them all at the top level.
 This can be useful because, as we saw with controllers, it lets you do a one-line #create

-(once you’ve allowed the parameters with #require
+(once you’ve allowed the parameters with #expect

 ).
 When you access params[:user]